mchladek/covid-19-il/README.md

 will be saved within the working directory of the script.

 * Number of Covid-19 cases by region
-* Cases per capita by region
+* Cases per 100k residents by region
-* Number of cases by region on a logarthmic scale
+* Number of cases by region on a logarthmic scale with reference lines
 * Number of deaths by region
 * Mortality rate (deaths/cases) by region

+For convenience, a bash script (`run.sh`) may be run to automatically run the script and update a related blog post assuming the global variables in the script are accurately updated, the blog post is written using Hugo with the `lastmod` page parameter being on the 4th line of the TOML front matter, and version control uses Mercurial.

 ## Notes